 When you eat food, it takes a while for it to work its way through your body.
-If you eat a breakfast with fructose followed by a snack with fructose, the chances they’ll collide with one another in your gut increases.
-If, however, you eat the same foods 3 hours apart, they’ll likely travel through your gut as two separate servings.
+If you eat a breakfast with fructose followed by a snack with fructose, the chances they'll collide with one another in your gut increases.
+If, however, you eat the same foods 3 hours apart, they're more likely to travel through your gut as two separate servings.

 - FODMAP stacking – can I overeat “green” foods?? (n.d.).
 Retrieved from https://www.monashfodmap.com/blog/fodmap-stacking-can-i-overeat-green/

 - How to use the traffic light system in the Monash FODMAP App. (n.d.).
 Retrieved from https://www.monashfodmap.com/blog/talking-about-traffic-light-system/